diff3/Ghost/ReadMe.txt

 Ghost v1.0
 ----------

-Then I first played World of Warcraft back in 2005 I wrote an addon called AutoHideBar.
-I maintained it until TBC.
-Over the past years I used Geist insted but then I started to play vanilla again I wanted to use Geist, but it did't work.
+Then I first played World of Warcraft back in 2005, I wrote an addon called AutoHideBar.
+I maintained it until TBC, until I dropped it Over the past years I have used Geist, so then I started to play vanilla Wow I wanted to use Geist, but it did't work.
 AutoHideBar felt very old so I decided to wrote my own addon based on Geist and AutoHideBar.

-The main reason I wanted to hide 25 buttons at the mouse pointer is then you are playing mage you got tons of teleports and buff and I did't want to clutter my interface with icons.
-This isso  much better.
+This addon will create a hidden button bar, which you can show next to the mouse cursor.
+It working just as a actionbar so you only need to drag your spells to it.
+You can also add short-cuts to all spells.

+I usely add all my buffs and non-combat spells to Ghost, so I can keep all icons at a minimum.

 hope you like my addon